 Let me tell you one thing – the thrill of an online conference is incomparable.

 Will the technology and the platform work out?
 Will everyone find their way around?
 Will there be visitors at all?
 You only know when the conference begins.

-Unforgiving, and utterly exciting at the same time – but because of our reliable speakers and an incredibly respectful crowd, MAXDAYS turned out to be a smooth and fun conference.
+With such a huge group, everything feels unforgiving and utterly exciting at the same time – but because of our reliable speakers and an incredibly respectful crowd, MAXDAYS turned out to be a smooth and fun conference.

 It let us forget even about our small starting difficulties on day one, when Anne and Isabel Kuckartz had to improvise due to problems with the live stream and held an even more personal welcome speech.
 One visitor summed it up quite nicely: A virtual conference without technical issues would be boring!

 After this spontaneous adjustment, almost 900 simultaneous attendees were online to join 43 spotlight sessions in 9 different languages.
 Not only did they have the chance to learn more about basic MAXQDA functions, but more complex features were also presented, such as MAXDictio, MAXQDA Stats, Sentiment Analysis for Twitter, and more.

 Whatever session we hopped into – it was such bliss to read messages from all over the world in the chats and to sense the enthusiasm and good vibes both from the speaker and attendees.
 Some sessions did not want to come to an end at all with the lively conversations taking place there!